The castle, owned by Count Ulrico Spaur is now open to the public

 During the past two years, the media initially presented the willingness to sell the castle.
 The castle was on the market for a few months, until Count Ulrico Spaur had made up his mind to not sell it.
 This was out of fear that a new buyer would change the original identity of the castle, which is so well-connected with local associations and communities due to its cultural promotion and extraordinary openings to the public.

 The Count’ s decision to keep the castle has been obtained thanks to collaborative efforts with APT Val di Non, maintaining their healthy relationship.
-The opening date has been fixed for the 7th of April.

 Included in the visit is the Chapel of Saint Valerio, the Horse Room, the bridge, the courtyard and gardens, the cellar, the Emblems Room, the Gothic Room and the study rooms nearby, the Loggia and Loggiato, as well as Madruzzo’s rooms.
 Planned are 6 daily visits, with 2 guides that will collect visitors at the ticket office in the Pilati’s piazza, town of Tassullo.